QuantEcon/lecture-julia.myst/README.md

 8. Set the default interpreter for VS Code's Python extension to be the conda environment
     - Press `<Ctrl-Shift-P>` then `Python: Select Interpreter`
-    - Choose the interpeter with `lecture-julia.myst` which should now be automatically activated in the terminal.
+    - Choose the interpreter with `lecture-julia.myst` which should now be automatically activated in the terminal.
     - If the interpreter does not show up in the drop-down, close and reopen VS Code, then try again.
 Alternatively, you can run this step at the end of the setup process.
         - Whenever reopening VS Code, re-run `conda activate lecture-julia.myst` to ensure the environment remains active.
 9. Install the Julia packages required for the lecture notes.